180 Nautical Miles To Km

 A Deeper Dive into Nautical Miles: History and Significance

 The nautical mile's history is deeply intertwined with navigation.
-It originated from the need for a standardized unit to measure distances at sea, based on the Earth's curvature.
+Still, it originated from the need for a standardized unit to measure distances at sea, based on the Earth's curvature.
 Early navigators relied on celestial navigation, using the angle of celestial bodies to determine latitude.
 One minute of latitude, roughly one sixtieth of a degree, became the foundation for the nautical mile.
 This seemingly arbitrary unit, however, provided a consistent and practical way to measure distances across varying latitudes.

 Applications of Nautical Miles: Beyond the Sea